camerong-dev/memory-game/README.md

 - A leaderboard of other users showing time taken and number of flips
 - Ability for users to upload own images to be used on the cards instead

+## Known Issues

+- On mobile/tablet devices, after two cards have been selected and don't match.
+The last card will use the car animation as if the user was hovering over the card.
+It   is a minor cosmetic and does not affect any functionality of the game.

 ## Testing